Andrew W. Appel

 Research Interests: program verification, computer security, programming language semantics, machine-checked proofs, compilers, and election technology.

-Applicants to the PhD program interested in programming languages and formal methods should consider Professor Milano (in addition to Professors Gupta, Kincaid, or Walker); and should apply through normal channels rather than writing to us directly.
+Applicants to the PhD program interested in programming languages and formal methods should apply through normal channels rather than writing to me directly.

 Verified Software Toolchain